marykasp/ls-notes/🚀RB101-Programming-Foundations/Lesson_5/nested-data-structures.md

 arr = [a, b]
 arr # => [[1, 3], [2]]

+# element reassignment - changes the overall array
 a[1] = 5
 arr # => [[1, 5], [2]]
 a => [1, 5]
 ```

 The value of `arr` changed because `a` still points to the *same* `Array` object that’s in `arr.`

+`arr` variable references a multidimensional array - the objects that make up the collection are referenced by other variables.
+If any of the individual objects that make up the array are modified those changes will be reflected in the outer array.
+Since `a` and `b` reference the same array objects that are elements in the `arr` 2-D array then modifying those inner arrays will mutate the entire array.

+-  **If one of the array objects inside the `arr`  is modified the change will also show in the `arr` array.**

 Collection contains references to the individual objects that make up the collection